daveswaves/elixir_systems/README.md

 ![Image of reorder](docs/imgs/reorder.png)

-If `Repeat last order` is clicked, in the `Items` section, the customers order items are prepopulated:
+If `Repeat last order` is clicked, in the `Items` section, the customer's order items are prepopulated:

 ![Image of reorder_repeat_last_order](docs/imgs/reorder_repeat_last_order.png)